 2. The second approach is to hold the treat of the higher value in the hand and put the treat of a lower value on the floor.

 If you opt for the first approach, you should show your dog the first treat (the one of the lower value), let him/her sniff it and then close your hand.
 The second treat should stay hidden (hold your hand behind your back).
-Keep your hand (holding the first treatment) in a fist right before your dog’s nose.
+Keep your hand (holding the first treat) in a fist right before your dog’s nose.
 He/she is likely to start sniffing at your hand, pawing and/or licking it at.
 Once your canine no longer shows interest in the treat, you should click and give him/her the treat you are hiding behind your back.
 After a few repetitions you can add the cue words “leave it” to the training sessions.

 The second approach suggests that you show your paw friend the treat of the lower value and then cover it with your foot.
 The steps after that are the same-let him/her sniff at the treat until he/she loses interest and then reward him/her with the hidden treat of a higher value.